 Shape: Cinnamon Fern is an erect, statuesque, clump forming fern with arching fronds rising 1 to 3 feet in a vase shape circle from a crown-forming rhizome.

 Fronds - Sterile: Fronds are either in sterile form or fertile in an entirely different shape.
 Sterile fronds have pinnate-pinnatifid blades and a tuft of cinnamon color hair at the underside base of the pinnae, with a few hair along the segment margins in the spring.
 There can be 20+ pairs of pinnae that taper in size toward the tip and are cut deeply into lobes (hence - pinnate-pinnatifid).
+The lower pinnae are shorter and tend to point downward in this genus.
 Veins are forked 1 to 3 times.
 Both the rachis and the stipe are smooth and green except that the stipe is covered with cinnamon colored woolly scales during the spring.
-The rachis has small grooves on the front.
+The rachis has a groove on the front.

 Fronds - Fertile: Fertile fronds are much shorter and narrower, changing from green to orange-brown in late spring to early summer.
 Some references state they appear before the sterile fronds, but the difference in timing appears to be very short and I have not observed it.
 The pinnae of the fertile fronds are very short, stiff and growing upward very close to the central rachis.
 These also are hairy.

-Fertility: Instead of sori, the fertile fronds of this and other Osmundas have bare sporangia on short stalks and appearing in clusters.
+Fertility: Instead of sori, the fertile fronds of this and other Osmundas have bare sporangia on short stalks, arranged in clusters.
 These are deep green at maturity changing orange-brown when they open and then to the dark orange-brown after the spores are released in early summer and then these fronds die back.

 Fiddleheads: These are large and covered with silver-white hair which changes color to cinnamon-brown as they expand, ending up with just a tuft of the hair at the base of each pinna.
 Fiddleheads should not be eaten as they are known to be carcinogenic.